BKobak/POS-software/docs/personas.md

 Name: David </br>
 Age: 35 </br>
 Occupation: Supervisor in Coffee Shop </br>
 Background: David is a supervisor of coffee shop and is responsible for managing store's daily operations, including POS system.
 He finds the current system troublesome and would like it to have option to add new employees by himself or at least by store manager so he doesn't have to call help desk everytime they hire somone new.
-Addittionaly, as a colour-blind person, David finds the current system'colour scheme a bit difficult to navigate.
+Additionally, as a colour-blind person, David finds the current system' colour scheme a bit difficult to navigate.
 He would prefer a more user-friendly design.

 <b>Barista</b></br>
 Name: Emily </br>